TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 For example, here `original_length` and `string_array` are in scope.
 However, `unique_length` is not in scope, because it is written after `binding.irb`.

-You can add `binding.IRB` at multiple points in the execution of your program.
+You can add `binding.irb` at multiple points in the execution of your program.
 To see this in action, try running the following:

 ~~~ruby
 def yell_greeting(string)